ibexa/documentation-developer/docs/api/graphql.md

 You can request additional content information such as the Section or Objects States, available under the `_info` field.

-You can also query Content Type and Content Type Group information through the `_info` and `_types` fields.
+You can also query Content Type and Content Type group information through the `_info` and `_types` fields.

 ### Repository schema